cbroker1/YOLOv3-google-colab-tutorial/README.md

-# How to train YOLOv3 using Darknet on Google Colab with a 12GB-RAM/GPU notebook and optimize.
+# How to train YOLOv3 using Darknet on Google Colab with a 12GB-RAM/GPU notebook and optimize it!

 This notebook will show you how to: